Leon Camier

 Leon Stuart Camier (born 4 August 1986) is an English former solo motorcycle racer.

+After working as a race team manager, Camier is a rider-coach for Sam Lowes and Elf Marc VDS Racing, a long-established team in Moto2, having a new entry to the Superbike World Championship using a Ducati Panigale 955.

 For the 2021 season, Camier was announced as team manager for Honda World Superbike team, run under Honda Racing Corporation.
 After a long career in solo motorcycle racing he struggled with injuries and finally decided to end his competitive riding.

-After difficult 2018 and 2019 seasons with Honda satellite team Moriwaki Althea and suffering from injuries, for 2020 he was contracted to ride for Barni Ducati in WSBK, but continued to have shoulder injury problems and was unable to start the season and parted ways with Barni Ducati.
+After difficult 2018 and 2019 seasons with Honda satellite team Moriwaki Althea and suffering from injuries, Camier was contracted to ride for Barni Ducati in WSBK in 2020, but continued to have shoulder injury problems and was unable to start the season and parted ways with Barni Ducati.

-Early life

-Camier was born in Ashford, Kent, England.
-His distant paternal ancestors were French Huguenots, although several generations of the family lived in Cork, Ireland.
-His appreciation of the music of Jack Johnson has been mentioned on ITV's racing coverage.
-He also enjoys System of a Down and Linkin Park.
-At 6'2", he is tall for his profession which has its disadvantages.
-According to ITV's coverage, he has a habit of walking around circuits the evening before races with the aim of spotting extra details about the track.
-This is a habit picked up from his Grasstrack days where this behaviour is usual.
-His nickname is Shafter.
-As well as racing, Camier also enjoyed playing football as a youngster for an Ashford-based club called Bliby.
-Camier resides in Andorra.

 Career

 Early career

 After beginning Grasstrack racing aged 6 and winning five British championships, Camier became British Junior 80 cc Road Racing champion in 1998.
 He won the British 125 cc title in 2001 and the British Supersport crown in 2005.
 This period built a working relationship with Honda which included contesting the 2005 Suzuka 8 Hours race in 2005 at the age of 18 (unusually young for a non-Japanese rider).

-He was the 2005 British Supersport and 2009 British Superbike Champion.
+Camier was the 2005 British Supersport and 2009 British Superbike Champion.
 2010 was his first full season in the World Superbike series.